chef/automate/components/docs-chef-io/content/automate/postgres_upgrade.md

 ## Migration Planning
 The upgrade process for PostgreSQL v9.6 to v13 requires a one-time downtime.
-The time depends on amount of data, machine resources and steps followed.\
+The duration of downtime depends on amount of data, machine resources and steps followed.\
 {{< note >}}
 While doing our testing, these steps were monitored:
 1) Vacuum all data in PostgreSQL v9.6